btframework/SmartRfSwitch/README.md

  - Zigbee Mode: Disabled
  - Programmer: Esptool

+This repository contains firmware for the HomeKit device described in [this video](https://youtu.be/C4awq37Im1w).

 ## 433Mhz RF Switch to HomeKit connection

   Smart light bulbs, smart relays, and other “smart” devices in the home are cool.
 But!
 There's always that damn “but.”
 At 3 a.m., when everyone is asleep, yelling, “Hey Siri!
 Turn on the kitchen light” is not a good idea.
 And constantly reaching for your smartphone to turn something on or off is also not a good idea.
 You can, of course, put motion sensors in, but there are nuances with them.
 So you can't do without switches.